๐ŸฆBusiness Macroeconomics

 3. Compare and contrast expansionary and contractionary monetary policy: What tools are used for each, and under what economic conditions would a central bank choose one over the other?

-4. If a business executive asks you to forecast interest rate movements, which central bank function would you analyze most closely, and what economic indicators would inform your prediction?
+4. If you needed to forecast interest rate movements, which central bank function would you analyze most closely, and what economic indicators would inform your prediction?

-5. An FRQ asks you to explain how central bank independence supports effective monetary policy.
+5. How does central bank independence support effective monetary policy?
 Which functions demonstrate this independence, and how might conflicts arise with the government services function?